theflakes/sigma_to_wazuh/README.md

 ## Overview:
 My initial attempt at creating a Sigma to Wazuh rule converter.

+Sigma rule GUID to Wazuh rule ID use is tracked between runs in a file defined in the ini configuration: rule_id_file.
+This should ensure that a given Sigma rule when converted will always use the same Wazuh rule IDs.

+Depending on the logic used in a Sigma rule, the conversion of a single Sigma rule may create multiple Wazuh rules.
+The conversion does not gaurentee that the same Wazuh rule ID is used for each Wazuh rule created by one Sigma rule.
+The same set of Wazuh rule IDs will be used though, assuming that a Sigma rule's logic has not drastically changed from its previous conversion.

 Still a long ways to go.
 At the least, I hope to be able to convert ~70% of the Sigma rule base without needing any manual fixups.

 ## get-wazuh_rule_info.py